Douglas Brunt: Broadcasting

 In October 2022, Brunt launched the show Dedicated with Doug Brunt in partnership with SiriusXM.
 Brunt has long-form conversations with authors, and begins each show by mixing the favorite cocktail of his guest.
 Guests of the show include Jennifer Egan, Amor Towles, Lee Child, James Patterson, Min Jin Lee, David Duchovny, Rick Springfield, Anna Quindlen, Marlon James, Dennis Lehane, Nelson DeMille, Steve Forbes, Diana Gabaldon, Jess Walter, Emily St. John Mandel, and Brad Thor.

 Personal life

 On March 1, 2008, Brunt married television journalist Megyn Kelly, in Huntington, New York.
-Kelly is a popular podcaster, and a former anchor for Fox News and NBC News.
-The couple has three children: Son Yates, daughter Yardley, and son Thatcher, born in 2009, 2011, and 2013 respectively.
+Kelly is a podcaster, and a former anchor for Fox News and NBC News.
+The couple has three children: two sons and a daughter.
 All three children were conceived through in vitro fertilization.
 He resides in Connecticut with Kelly and their children.